feezabicrown/Configure-Conditional-Access-Policy-for-Admin-Device-Compliance/docs/lab-notes.md

 ![](../Conditional-access-policy-for-administrators.png)

-Step 4: Select administrative users and target resources I selected All Resources (formerly 'All cloud apps') Under Target Resources to ensure admin users satisfy the device compliance requirement whenever they access protected resources.
+## Step 3: Create a New Policy, Select administrative users and target resources
+I selected All Resources (formerly 'All cloud apps') Under Target Resources to ensure admin users satisfy the device compliance requirement whenever they access protected resources.

 ![](../select-target-resources.png)